nimiq/mining-pool/README.md

 1. Clone the Nimiq core repository, checkout the `marvin/pool` branch and run `yarn` or `npm install`.
    (The core repository is expected to be accessible from the mining-pool directory as `../core/`.)
 2. Clone this `mining-pool` repository
-3. Execute `create.sql` on your database engine.
+3. Execute `sql/create.sql` on your database engine.
 It sets up the database, tables and users.
 4. Configure the PoolServer, the PoolService and the PoolPayout.
    The PoolServer and PoolService can be run together in one process; combine their configs for this.
 5. Run `mining-pool/index.js --config <your config file>` to start the respective server/service/payout.